CExA-project/cheat-sheet-for-kokkos/utilization.md

 ## Scratch memory

-Each Kokkos team has access to a scratch pad, only accessible by its threads.
+Each team has access to a scratch memory pad, only accessible by its threads.
 This memory has the lifetime of the team.
 This optimization is useful when all members of a team interact with the same data multiple times, and takes advantage of GPU low-latency scratch memories and CPU caches.